jniluo15/jbcs_git_basics/README.md

         index.html | 16 ++++++++++++++
         1 file changed, 1 insertions(+), 1 deletions(-)</pre>
     </details>
-- `git push origin master` (in order to send our changes to the remote: GitLab)
+- `git push origin master` (in order to send our changes to the remote: GitHub)

-Now you should check your `master` branch on GitLab and in Atom to see that expected changes are present!
+Now you should check your `master` branch on GitHub and in Atom to see that expected changes are present!
 Refresh your browser and you should see CSS applied to `index.html`!

 ***